afrase/mysqldumpsplit/README.md

 ```
 Usage of mysqldumpsplit:
   -combine
       Combine all tables into a single file, deletes individual table files
   -combineFile string
       The path to output a single SQL file
   Only used if combine flag is set (default "dumpfile.sql")
   -i string
       The file to read from, can be a gzip file
   -o string
       The output path  (default "output")
   -skipData value
-    	Comma separated list of tables you want to skip outputing the data for.
+      Comma separated list of tables you want to skip outputting the data for.
   Use '*' to skip all.
+  -skipTable value
+      Comma separated list of tables to skip.
+  Names can contain '*' for wildcard values
   -version
       Display the version and exit
 ```

 # Install